microsoft/vscode-cpptools/Documentation/LanguageServer/MinGW.md

 }
 ```

+Replace "gcc.exe" with whatever compiler you're using, e.g. "g++.exe", "clang-5.0.exe", etc. -- just make sure the file is a valid Windows executable (not a 0 size symlink).

-For Cygwin, the `compilerPath` should be set to something like "C:/cygwin64/bin/g++.exe".
+For Cygwin, set the `compilerPath` to the appropriate Cygwin path, e.g. "C:/cygwin64/bin/g++.exe".

+If it seems like the `compilerPath` is not getting used, you can debug the issue via [enabling logging](Enabling%20logging.md).

 ## Extension version 0.16.1 and earlier: